 A confirmation message is sent once an IMPS transfer is complete as well as a notification that the funds have been credited to the recipient's bank.

 This section provides information on the foreign exchange rate used by Bank of Baroda, as well as any transfer fees and additional costs.
-Customers should use this information to compare the bank’s rates and fees with specialist money transfer providers.
+Customers should use this information to compare the bank’s rates and fees with specialist money transfer companies.

 Bank of Baroda only supports international transfers made using Pound Sterling (GBP), US Dollars (USD) or Indian Rupees (INR).
 In addition to the limited currencies available, the bank applies profit margins ranging between 2 - 4% higher than the true mid-market rate.
-Alternative forex rates are used for the bank’s prepaid travel cards for business customers: see more here.

 The bank updates their website with live exchange rates, but recommends customers contact their local Bank of Baroda branch for exact quotes as the rates displayed are subject to change depending on market conditions.